“Miss Isobelle Harding.” Our principal, Mr Saunders called me to the stage.

 “I hope you like your stay here at Forest Lake.
 If there's anything you need, just let me know,” Helen offered, kindly.

 “Thank you.
-I’m going to take a look round the town tomorrow to get a feel for the place.
-Maybe talk to some of the locals, meet some people, settle in.”
-I replied.
+I'm going to take a look round the town tomorrow to get a feel for the place.
+Maybe talk to a few of the locals, meet some people, settle in,” I replied.

 “Well, in that case, I'll let you get some rest.
 I know I'll crash once my head touches the pillow,” I replied, struggling to contain a yawn.